Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Acknowledgments

 This work was supported by the United States Advanced Research Projects Agency – Energy (ARPA-E) under award number DE-AR0001441.
 The authors would like to thank Gregory Talpey, Gemma Calandra, and Corey Crisp for their assistance in commissioning the high-confinement test-rig, as well as help with data collection.
 Abigale Snortland, Hannah Ross, Jennifer Franck, and Mukul Dave are acknowledged for insightful conversations regarding the results in this work.
 We are grateful to the Alice C. Tyler Charitable Trust for upgrades to the experimental flume, including closed loop heating and cooling.
+Finally, we appreciate the substantive and insightful comments by a pair of anonymous reviewers on the initial version of this manuscript.